New Tim Horton’s Moving Forward In Brooklyn Square

 The new restaurant will feature a double-drive thru, which will be screened by shrubbery from the Jamestown Riverwalk.
 It also will have indoor and outside seating.

 Tim Horton’s owner Blake Tarana said the current Tim Horton’s location in Brooklyn Square would remain open during construction, and then close when the new restaurant is ready to open.
-The current location is leased whereas the Tarana’s will own the new location.
+The current location is leased whereas the Taranas will own the new location.

 Tarana said he anticipates starting construction in Spring 2024 with the new restaurant opening in late August or early September.